cardiovascular health. They are also traditionally used cosmetically to stimulate hair growth, & to support glowing skin & graceful ageing.

 More than just the sheer strangeness of the colors, remember you are getting the herbal benefits of the butterfly pea flowers.
 This Herbal Ally provides so many benefits for mind & body.
 It is definitely worth adding to your own tea selection or Herbal Apothecary.

 I hope you enjoyed this look at these amazing flowers & this silly-fun recipe.
 It is likely I will post some drink recipes made with this herb in the future too.
 Let me know how you like to use Butterfly Pea & what color combo you create!
-Keep your eyes peeled for some very special skin& hair care products I am whipping up that will also feature this gem coming soon…
+Check out our very special skin & hair care products crafted with this Herbal Ally.

 Until next time--Stay safe & #StopAndEatTheFlowers